 I think anyone can open a shop and sell stuff.
 But it's the experience you offer your customer that sets it apart.
 A point of difference.
 Jill Cantwell founder and director of Jools For Jim, taught me that.
 I gave Robe an identity, a personality and from our first day of trade on August 18th 2006, I have prioritised customer service, attention to detail, communication, store presentation, engagement and market presence over making a dollar.
-Robe turned 11 this year, 2017.
+Robe turns 12 this year, 2018.

 Would I do it again if I knew it was going to be this hard?
 It's not brave if you weren't scared to begin with.
 The key?
 Be open to re-learning what you already thought you knew.
 Plus learn new stuff too.
 Things that have NOTHING to do with your mates, your work and your family.
 But do keep them close!
 Family keeps you grounded.
 There's nothing like an unsuspecting leaky nappy on a long car trip, a 3 year old that won't do as she's told unless you call her princess, a 7 year old that won't eat cheese and eggs from the same plate or a long haired indoor cat with diarrhoea, to put things in perspective.

-I've often drawn confidence from the love and support of my #familylife, especially when old mate self doubt creeps in, which is often when you're your own boss.
+I've often drawn confidence from the love and support of my family and friends, especially when old mate self doubt creeps in, which is often when you're your own boss.
 I've also learnt that it is okay to stop living in a manner that suits the expectations of others.
 Change is good.
 And so is wine.
+Often.